-Responsive design allows you to design a single website for all devices because the site recognises the type of device and automatically serves a page that responds to the size and capabilities of the device.
-This means the site appears to be optimized for any screen size.
+Responsive design allows you to design a single website for all devices.
+The site recognises the type of device and automatically serves a page that responds to the size and capabilities of the device.
+This means the site also appears to be optimized for any screen size.

 Conversion marketing – Glossary of Conversion Marketing.